Scouts WA Board Members

 Branch Commissioner

-Caitlin is a Senior Physiotherapist working in the tertiary hospital system.
-After completing Rover Scouts at Subiaco in 2018, she has nearly 20 years of experience as a Scout, starting in Cub Scouts and holding multiple leadership and event roles, including roles as Rover Crew leader and on the WARC Executive.
+Caitlin is a Senior Physiotherapist with nearly 20 years in Scouting, starting in Cub Scouts and holding various leadership roles, including Rover Crew leader and on the WARC Executive.

-She was a Scout leader for nearly 2 years and has steered the Youth Empowerment portfolio since 2016 moving into the role of Deputy Chief Commissioner – Youth Empowerment in 2018, sitting on Swan Patrol since then.
-Her experience is rounded out with stints as WA Branch Youth Council member and chairperson, and attending Iceland World Rover Moot plus the World Scout Conference in Azerbaijan in 2017.
+She has led the Youth Empowerment portfolio since 2016, became Deputy Chief Commissioner – Youth Empowerment in 2018, and served on Swan Patrol.
+Caitlin attended the Iceland World Rover Moot and the World Scout Conference in Azerbaijan in 2017.

-She has lead Scouts WA during the Covid-19 pandemic as Acting Chief Commissioner and now as the Deputy Chief Commissioner – Program Support and a Member of the Branch Leadership Team.
-Her experience and drive for Scouting will bring energy and passion to the Board, wishing for Scouting to be the best it can be, now and into the future.
+During the Covid-19 pandemic, she acted as Chief Commissioner and is now the Deputy Chief Commissioner – Program Support and a Member of the Branch Leadership Team.
+Her extensive experience and passion for Scouting bring energy and dedication to the Board.